J-O-B/game-project/README.md

 #### 3. Structure:
 > * A user interface that functions as a game menu.
 >
-> * Each screen should provide a limited amount, but quality information to a user.
+> * Each screen should provide a limited amount, but quality information to a user to decrease information overload and promote good UX.
 >
-> * A game screen should be sized to allow mobile users see the entire board and controls on one screen, the most restrictive I have come across are the older model iPhones, on these devices a user will see the game screen and controls but would have to scroll to see the scoreboard.
-On newer devices such as the iPhone X, a user will be capable of seeing the scoreboard, board, and controls all in one display.
+> * A game screen should be sized to allow mobile users see the entire board and controls on one screen without the need to scroll or zoom during a game.

 #### 4. Skeleton:
 > As I wanted to develop a website around the game, rather than design a game around a website I created wireframes that were quite basic.